alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-04-kafka-patterns.markdown

 date:   2017-06-04 13:15:16 +0200
 categories: distributed systems
 ---
-Playing around with Apache Kafka.
-The article covers running a Kafka cluster on a development machine using a pre-made Docker image, playing around with the command line tools distributed with Apache Kafka and writing producers and consumers.
+This article covers running a Kafka cluster on a development machine using a pre-made Docker image, playing around with the command line tools distributed with Apache Kafka and writing basic producers and consumers.
+The source code associated with this article can be found [here](https://github.com/alexandrugris/Play_With_Kafka)

 ### How to run Apache Kafka